-Covergirl Lashblast 24 Hour Mascara is one of those products that actually lives up to it’s name.
-Warning: this requires waterproof eye makeup remover or else you’re going to have a bad time.
+Covergirl Lashblast 24 Hour Mascara is one of those products that actually lives up to its name.
+Warning: this requires waterproof eye makeup remover or else you’re going to have a hard time wiping off your mascara.

 The next music festival makeup look builds on the steps from look #1.
-Add a tinted moisturizer or powder foundation to even out your skintone, any will do but try for something with SPF to add to your sun protection.
-Next grab a long wearing cream shadow in a pot or shadow stick and use your fingers to blend all over the lid.
+Add a tinted moisturizer or powder foundation to even out your skin tone—any will do but try for something with SPF to add to your sun protection.
+Next, grab a long-wearing cream shadow in a pot or shadow stick and use your fingers to blend all over the eyelid.

-I love Maybelline’s Color Tattoo in Barely Branded, then using a blending brush I put a bit of Tough as Taupe in the crease for definition.
-I like to keep things neutral but swapping out with your favorite bright or metallic colours is highly encouraged.
+I love Maybelline’s Color Tattoo in Barely Branded, then using a blending brush, I put a bit of Tough as Taupe in the crease for definition.
+I like to keep things neutral but swapping out with your favorite bright or metallic colors is highly encouraged.

-Take a waterproof Kajal eyeliner pencil, or double duty your cream shadow as a liner, and rim the lashline then smudge with a small brush, no need to be too precise!
-Rimmel Scandaleyes are great and inexpensive long wearing pencils that don’t smear, run, and for contact lens wearers does not sting your eyes.
-Urban Decay’s 24/7 Glide on Eye Pencil comes in your everyday shades but also has many different finishes.
+Take a waterproof Kajal eyeliner pencil, or double duty your cream shadow as a liner, and rim the lash line then smudge with a small brush, no need to be too precise!
+Rimmel Scandaleyes are great and inexpensive long-wearing pencils that don’t smear, run, and for contact lens wearers does not sting your eyes.
+Urban Decay’s 24/7 Glide on Eye Pencil comes in everyday shades but also has many different finishes.

 Eyeliner is a great way to have fun with your music festival makeup without it being cumbersome to apply.
 Focus here on blending out your eye products well in order to avoid becoming too overdone.